dotnet/docs-maui/docs/platform-integration/essentials/secure-storage.md

 ### Enable or disable backup

-You can choose to disable Auto Backup for your entire application by setting the `android:allowBackup` setting to false in the _AndroidManifest.xml_ file.
+You can choose to disable Auto Backup for your entire application by setting `android:allowBackup` to false in the _AndroidManifest.xml_ file.
 This approach is only recommended if you plan on restoring data in another way.

 ```xml
 <manifest ... >